kenwrites/slow-chat/README.md

 }
 ```

 Messaging platforms share a common, incorrect assumption:  that interruptions are good.
 Notifications, which are interruptions, are enabled by default, and the platforms make great effort to reduce the difficulty of sending these interruptions.
 What we need is a messaging platform that respects our need to focus.
-Enter slow. chat.
+Enter "slow. chat."

 ## Feature Set